ayshahrah/seg/index.md

 ### Interpersonal Skills

 Technical skills are not enough for a professional software engineer!
 In today working environments, soft skills are imperative and not less important than technical skills.
-Moreover, developing business and establishing your own start-up need an entrepreneurship skill-set.
+Furthermore, developing business and establishing your own start-up need an entrepreneurship skill-set.

 - [Soft Skills](ss.md)
 - [Entrepreneurship Skills](es.md)